-In the interpretation of these Principles, regard is to be had to the need to promote uniformity in their application and the observance of good faith in international trade.]
+- (1) In the interpretation of these Principles, regard is to be had to their international character and to their purposes including the need to promote uniformity in their application. - (2) Issues within the scope of these Principles but not expressly settled by them are so far as possible to be settled in accordance with the ideas underlying the Principles.

-[Article 1.7 (Good faith and fair dealing)
+(Good faith and fair dealing)

-- (1) The formation, interpretation, performance and enforcement of a contract shall be in accordance with the principles of good faith and fair dealing in international trade. - (2) The parties may not exclude the rule laid down in paragraph (1).]
+- (1) Each party must act in accordance with good faith and fair dealing in international trade. - (2) The parties may not exclude or limit this duty.